Santosl2/yt-playlist-mp3/README.md

 # yt-playlist-mp3

-⚠ You must use this module/cli respecting the [YouTube's Copyright Policies](https://www.youtube.com/intl/en/about/copyright/#support-and-troubleshooting).
+⚠ You must use this module respecting the [YouTube's Copyright Policies](https://www.youtube.com/intl/en/about/copyright/#support-and-troubleshooting).

 - [Requirements](#Requirements)
 - [Installation](#installation)